krzysiekfonal/grammaregex/README.md

 VBD/prep/IN/pobj/NNP

 You can use '\*' char to express any edge or token like:

-VBD/\*/IN - verb connected by any dependency with IN or
+VBD/\*/IN - verb connected by any dependency with IN

+or

 \*/prep/IN - any root node connected by prep with IN

 You can also use '\*\*' chars to express any edge on any level like:

 VBD/\*\*/DT - verb connected with eny edge n-times with DT at the end

+There is also possibility to use list to express "one of ..." like:

+VBD/prep/IN/pobj/[IN,DT]

 ## 4. API docs